apocalypticartcollective/eft/_drafts/2025-04-06-Resistance-Three.md

 ---
 layout: post
-title: 22 Resistance - Three
+title: 'Episode 24: Resistance Three'
-category: Resistance
 ---

 ## Seeds of Our Destruction, Fruits of Our Labor